ACHILLES TENDINITIS: WHEN THE ACHILLES TENDON HURTS

 - Curd compresses relieve discomfort and can reduce inflammation of the Achilles tendon

-- Expose on a towel or pillow if the tendon is sensitive to pressure
+- Free positioning on a towel or cushion if the tendon is sensitive to pressure

-- Castor oil is said to have an analgesic and anti-inflammatory effect: Massage the oil several times a day with circular movements in the affected area
+- Castor oil is said to have an analgesic and anti-inflammatory effect: massage the oil into the affected area several times a day using circular movements

-- An Achilles tendon massage basically helps to loosen hardenings, but should in no case cause severe pain to the tendon
+- An Achilles tendon massage generally helps to loosen hardening, but should never cause severe pain in the tendon

 HOW CAN YOU PREVENT ACHILLES TENDON PROBLEMS?

-Don't let your inflamed Achilles tendon get in the way of your training.
-The following points are preventative measures to avoid unnecessary breaks in training and pain:
+Don't let your inflamed Achilles tendon get in the way of your plans in the first place.
+The following points will help you take preventative measures to avoid unnecessary training breaks and pain:

-It is important to increase the volume and intensity of running training carefully and with sufficient regeneration - your Achilles tendon is not the only one who will thank you for this.
+It is important to carefully increase the volume and intensity of your running training with sufficient regeneration - it's not just your Achilles tendon that will thank you for this.

 The prerequisite for unrestricted performance of the Achilles tendon is flexible and strong calf muscles.
 Continuously stretching and strengthening the Achilles tendon works wonders - you'll see.